DeveloppeurPascal/Planning-API/README.md

 		stoptime : end time
 		language : language
-		url : Internet address of the event order : order number of the event in the list (used for sorting) }
+		url : Internet address of the event url_thumb : Internet address of a picture for the event order : order number of the event in the list (used for sorting) }
 ]